 Tell your doctor about all medications you take.
 They’ll prescribe the Abilify dosage that’s best for you based on other drugs you may be taking.

-† For details about side effects of Abilify, see this article.
+† For details about side effects of Abilify, refer to this article.

 Below is information about how Abilify is administered:

-Abilify Mycite contains a special sensor on the tablet.
-To take the tablet, you’ll also use a pod, Mycite patch strips, and the Abilify Mycite app.
-You’ll place the pod and patch strips on yourself and download the app on your phone.
-The app helps keep track of when you swallow the tablet.
-This helps you and your doctor track your treatment plan.
+Abilify MyCite contains a special sensor on the tablet.
+You’ll also use MyCite patch strips, which you place on a specific area of your body, and the Abilify MyCite app, which you download to your cellphone.
+These components monitor when you swallow the tablet.
+This allows you and your doctor to track your treatment plan.

 Abilify tablets are typically taken once per day.
 However, the drug’s manufacturer doesn’t recommend a specific time to take the drug.
 It may be helpful to take Abilify around the same time of day.
 This helps maintain a steady level of the drug in your body so Abilify can work effectively.
 You can also talk with your doctor or pharmacist about when to take Abilify tablets.

-If you have questions about what to expect during your Abilify Maintena injection appointment, talk with your doctor.
+If you have questions about what to expect during your injection appointment, talk with your doctor.

 The different forms of Abilify have not been studied* in humans for their ability to cause tolerance (reduced response to a drug), physical dependence, or misuse.
 However, animal studies of the drug have shown it may cause physical dependence in animals.